gbrlsnchs/jwt/README.md

 [![Sourcegraph](https://sourcegraph.com/github.com/gbrlsnchs/jwt/-/badge.svg)](https://sourcegraph.com/github.com/gbrlsnchs/jwt?badge)

 ## About
-This package is a JWT signer, verifier and validator for [Go] (or Golang).
+This package is a JWT signer, verifier and validator for [Go](https://golang.org) (or Golang).

 Although there are many JWT packages out there for Go, many lack support for some signing, verifying or validation methods and, when they don't, they're overcomplicated.
-This package tries to mimic the ease of use from [Node JWT library]'s API while following the [Effective Go] guidelines.
+This package tries to mimic the ease of use from [Node JWT library](https://github.com/auth0/node-jsonwebtoken)'s API while following the [Effective Go](https://golang.org/doc/effective_go.html) guidelines.

 ## Warning
+`v2` is guaranteed to work with `go1.11` or after.
+Nevertheless, it might work with `go1.10` by using [vgo](https://github.com/golang/vgo).
-`master` branch contains bleeding edge code, therefore it sometimes introduces breaking changes.
+Also, branch `master` contains bleeding edge code, therefore it sometimes may introduce breaking changes.
-Using a tagged version along with a proper dependency manager is the preferred way to use this library.

-From `v2` on, this library is guaranteed to work on Go1.11 or later, although Go1.10 may be compatible using `vgo`.

 ### `v1` vs. `v2`
-`v2` is a total rework of the library's API.
-While `v1` was simple to use, it was neither fast nor memory-efficient.
-That's why `v2` came on the scene: it's got better performance, takes advantage of type embedding and uses a bit of reflection in order to allow a custom struct to be used as a JWT.

-By now, `v2` is in its `alpha` stage.
-Until a stable version is released, anything from the API can change.
-So if stability is desired, it is recommended to use `v1`.

-A branch named `v1` is used to fix possible imminent bugs in `v1` and will be supported until `v3` is released.

 ### Benchmark
 #### `v1` on  Intel(R) Core(TM) i7-7500U CPU @ 2.70GHz
 ```